-- All terms and conditions in the Notice of Award, including the ACF Standard Terms and Conditions and, if applicable, any program-specific terms and conditions.
-We incorporate this NOFO by reference. - The rules listed in 45 CFR part 75, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for HHS Awards in effect at the time of award and any updates, or any superseding regulations. - Effective October 1, 2024, HHS adopted the following superseding provisions: - 2 CFR 200.1, Definitions, Modified Total Direct Cost. - 2 CFR 200.1, Definitions, Equipment. - 2 CFR 200.1, Definitions, Supplies. - 2 CFR 200.313(e), Equipment, Disposition. - 2 CFR 200.314(a), Supplies. - 2 CFR 200.320, Methods of procurement to be followed. - 2 CFR 200.333, Fixed amount subawards. - 2 CFR 200.344, Closeout. - 2 CFR 200.414(f), Indirect (F&A) costs. - 2 CFR 200.501, Audit requirements. - Effective October 1, 2025, HHS will adopt the remaining 2 CFR part 200 provisions, and the HHS-specific modifications located in 2 CFR part 300. - The HHS Grants Policy Statement [PDF] (GPS).
+- All terms and conditions in the Notice of Award, including the ACF Standard Terms and Conditions and, if applicable, any program-specific terms and conditions (located on the Award Terms and Conditions website).
+We incorporate this NOFO by reference. - The rules listed in 45 CFR part 75, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for HHS Awards in effect at the time of award and any updates, or any superseding regulations. - Effective October 1, 2024, HHS adopted the following superseding provisions: - 2 CFR 200.1, Definitions, Modified Total Direct Cost. - 2 CFR 200.1, Definitions, Equipment. - 2 CFR 200.1, Definitions, Supplies. - 2 CFR 200.313(e), Equipment, Disposition. - 2 CFR 200.314(a), Supplies. - 2 CFR 200.320, Methods of procurement to be followed. - 2 CFR 200.333, Fixed amount subawards. - 2 CFR 200.344, Closeout. - 2 CFR 200.414(f), Indirect (F&A) costs. - 2 CFR 200.501, Audit requirements. - Effective October 1, 2025, HHS will adopt the remaining 2 CFR part 200 provisions and the HHS-specific modifications located in 2 CFR part 300. - The HHS Grants Policy Statement [PDF] (GPS).
 This document has terms and conditions tied to your award.
 If there are any exceptions to the GPS, they'll be listed in your Notice of Award. - All federal statutes and regulations relevant to federal financial assistance, including those highlighted in the HHS Administrative and National Policy Requirements [PDF] and the ACF Administrative and National Policy Requirements. - 45 CFR Part 87 Appendix B, Equal Treatment for Faith-Based Organizations.

-Applicable program statute and regulations at the RHY Act, 34 U.S.C.
-11201-11281, the Runaway and Homeless Youth Final Rule, 45 CFR Part 1351 to improve performance standards and program requirements for runaway and homeless youth programs.
+Applicable program statute and regulations at RHY Act, 34 U.S.C.
+11201-11281, the Runaway and Homeless Youth Final Rule, 45 CFR Part 1351 to improve performance standards and program requirements for runaway and homeless youth programs, and RHY's Administrative and National Policy Requirements.